mobina-soltani/google-calendar-documentation/docs/Accessing.md

 - **iPhone/iPad**: Available on the **App Store**
 - 🤖**Android Devices**: Available on the **Google Play Store**

 Once installed, just log in with your Google account and enjoy syncing across all your devices.
+However, details of using Google Calendar is not covered in this documentation.

 ---